-- Lynne Maquat, Ph.D., Lowell Orbison Endowed Professor of Biochemistry & Biophysics and Oncology, and Director of the Center for RNA Biology at the University of Rochester
+Lynne Maquat, Ph.D., J. Lowell Orbison Endowed Professor of Biochemistry & Biophysics and Oncology, and Director of the Center for RNA Biology at the University of Rochester

 “The inaugural RNA Symposium will mark the first time ever that two Nobel Laureates have shared a stage at the University of Michigan,” said Eva L. Feldman, M.D., Ph.D., director of the Taubman Institute, which is providing funding and organizational support for the RNA Center for Biomedicine.
 “It is an honor for our Institute to help launch such an exciting and important scientific endeavor.”

 The RNA Center for Biomedicine will be co-directed by Nils Walter, Ph.D., Professor of Chemistry and Biophysics, and Mats Ljungman, Ph.D., Professor of Radiation Oncology.
 Membership is open to members of the University of Michigan RNA community.
 The Symposium is open to all.
-To register for the Inaugural RNA Symposium, click here.
-To join the Center for RNA Biomedicine, click here.
+To register for the Inaugural RNA Symposium or to join the Center for RNA Biomedicine, please visit https://www.umichrna.org.